farmaker47/TCSDemo/README.md

 ### This is the second screen
 ![screenshot_2019-02-17-01-32-46-989](https://user-images.githubusercontent.com/26084498/52906428-51a63700-3254-11e9-8cc2-7596b5b102cc.jpeg)

 The Recycler view in the second screen has a cool animation and is formated to keep position after rotation.
 In addition after rotation doesn't reload info from the api.
 Because title was very long a rolling TextView was added to the toolbar.
-The activity makes use of Retrofit library to fetch info from the weather API.
+The activity makes use of Retrofit library to fetch info.

+### Android testing patterns
+Espresso has been used to perform some simple test.
+It handles check for internet connection, check of dialog boxes and idling resources so to wait for the recycler view to appear in second screen.

+### Other features are:
+*Icons at recycler view have been added as .xml to look perfect in different screen sizes *Different layout has been made for bigger screens like tablets *All strings are in strings.xml to help for apps translation *All dimens are in dimens.xml
+*Styles have been created for different Views

+### Enjoy